 While there are many ways to make Inquiry-Based Learning work for your class, the main common factor is that students need to be curious about the topic at hand.

-When students are genuinely curious, they become self-motivated to dig deeper into a topic.
+During my time as a teacher, I’ve found that when students are genuinely curious, they become self-motivated to dig deeper into a topic.
 They start learning because they want to find the answers – not just because they want to get a good grade or because they’re scared of punishment.